 3) Repeat step 2 until all rows are complete.
 To complete the first row, enter Y across the row four times followed by four entries of N. The first row would look like: Y Y Y Y N N N N

-How to Flag Error Conditions
+How to Flag Error Conditions?

 If a specific combination of conditions is invalid, then define one action to flag the error or invalid condition.

-How to Simplify the Decision Table
+How to Simplify the Decision Table?

+To simplify decision tables you can use a decision tables template.
 If two or more combinations result in the same action, then the table can be simplified.
 Consider the following example:

 Condition 1 Y Y